Uniting the talent of over 7500 professionals in Brazil

 In the defense industry, the company has periodically collaborated with the country’s armed forces since 2005 in projects related with satellite military communications, radars and electronic defense systems.
 Currently, Indra is the main satellite terminal supplier for the Brazilian Ministry of Defense.

 Indra in Brazil has also contributed significantly to consolidate the satellite communication network of the Ministry of Defense (SISCOMIS network), not only by supplying different Satcom terrestrial and naval terminals, but also by developing the network's management system.

 In addition, Indra has signed a contract to deliver to the Brazilian Airspace Control System Implementation Commission (CISCEA) two portable radar systems (MSSR Mode S) to back up civil air traffic management.

-In the field of management systems of transport and traffic infrastructures, Indra, in cooperation with Esteio, was awarded the implementation of the toll systems in three highways, two in São Paulo and one that joins the regions of Minas Gerais and Rio de Janeiro.
-Also, both companies will also design and start up a metropolitan traffic management system in Curitiba, capital city of Paraná.
+In the field of management systems of transport and traffic infrastructures, Indra, in cooperation with Esteio, was awarded the implementation of the toll systems in three highways, two in São Paulo and one that connects the regions of Minas Gerais and Rio de Janeiro.
+Also, both companies will design and start up a metropolitan traffic management system in Curitiba, capital city of Paraná.